Advice on Writing

-This the part that counts.
+This is the part that counts.
 WHAT will you do?
 Why is your strategy an appropriate one to pursue?
 What is the key idea that makes it possible for to answer this question?
 HOW will you achieve your goals?
 Concisely and coherently, this section should complete the arguments developed earlier and present your initial pass on how to solve the problems posed.
 Avoid repetitions and digressions.

 Right now, NSF is more open to application-oriented research.
 They need to show Congress that the money spent on research benefits the US economy.
 Some years ago, the word "applied" was a bad word at NSF.
 Now it's a good word.
 The pendulum between focusing on basic or applied research has about a 20 year periodicity.
 You always need to check to find out where it is at the moment.
-Check with the program director and knowledgeable colleagues.
+Check with the PD and knowledgeable colleagues.

+Present a plan for how you will go about addressing/attacking/solving the questions you have raised.
 Discuss expected results and your plan for evaluating the results.
 How will you measure progress?

 For new PIs, this is often the hardest section to write.
 You don't have to write the plan that you will follow no matter what.
 Think of it instead as presenting a possible path from where you are now to where you want to be at the end of the research.
 Give as much detail as you can.
 (You will always have at least one reviewer who is a stickler for details.)